CoEDL/ILR/docs/_pages/assembly.md

 ---

 The hardware assembly consists of two parts, "The Woods" and "The Polymers".
 In the sections below a step by step assembly procedure will be presented and the components required on each step will also be listed.
-If you fell adventurous and just want to see how the whole assembly is constructed on a mute video with an awesome demonstrator please watch carefully the video below, otherwise continue down the page.
+If you feel adventurous and just want to see how the whole assembly is constructed on a mute video with an awesome demonstrator please watch carefully the video below, otherwise continue down the page.

 <iframe src="https://www.youtube.com/embed/NVydSHjJKus" width="448" height="252" frameborder="0"> </iframe>